 A great pitch can sell a novel.
-It makes your writing stand out before the publisher has read the first word, getting them excited about your novel.
-When novel writers talk about pitching, it usually means a verbal, one-on-one with a publisher or agent where your novel may then be requested, read and considered for publication.
+It makes your writing stand out before the publisher has read the first word, getting them excited about your project.
+When writers talk about pitching, it usually means a verbal, one-on-one with a publisher or agent where your book may then be requested, read and considered for publication.
 These opportunities are often part of conferences or festivals, like Writers SA’s Adelaide Pitch Conference or the Salisbury Writers Festival.

-There are countless advantages to pitching.
-You get to sell your novel directly to a publisher or agent who will remember your face when they receive that (usually) email afterwards.
-You know who’s reading your novel and that it’s being read, rather than sitting at the bottom of a slush pile.
-You can engage in a discussion about your novel, where the publisher extracts the information they’re particularly interested in.
+There are countless advantages to pitching in person.
+You get to sell yourself and your story directly to a publisher or agent who will remember your face when they receive that email afterwards.
+You’ll know who’s reading your novel and that it’s being read, rather than sitting at the bottom of a slush pile.
+You can also engage in a discussion about your novel, where the publisher can ask about the vital parts they’re particularly interested in.

 So what should your pitch include?
-A pitch tells the publisher why they should read the story, whereas a synopsis answers the question of ‘what is the story?’
-It should include the title, length and genre of your novel; a short description of the call to action and the conflict, your target audience; where it fits in the market (i.e. books similar to yours, or authors similar to you – also known as “comp titles”); and your bio.
+A pitch tells the publisher why they should read the story, the hook, whereas a synopsis answers the question of ‘what is the story?’
+Your pitch should include the title, length and genre of your novel; a short description of the call to action and the conflict, your target audience; where it fits in the market (i.e. books similar to yours, or authors similar to you – also known as “comp titles”); and your bio.

 Here are some things to think about before you write your pitch:

 - Is your book finished?
-(You shouldn’t pitch an unfinished book, because the publisher or agent may want to see it in a timely manner and they may ask about the ending.)
+(You shouldn’t pitch an unfinished book.
+The publisher or agent may want to see it in a timely manner and they may ask about the ending.)